$p$-torsion \'etale sheaves on the Jacobian of a curve: Introduction

 The first goal of this paper is to define a (contravariant) functor, valued in the derived category of constructible \'etale $W_n$-sheaves on $\op{Jac}$:

-Here, $\widetilde{\op{Jac}}_n^{\natural}$ is a certain scheme over $W_n$ whose sections identify with rank--$1$ \'etale $W_n$-local systems on $X$ trivialized at $x_0$, with additional structure related to their deformations.
-The left hand side means the derived category of coherent sheaves over $\widetilde{\op{Jac}}_n^{\natural}$ of finite Tor dimension over $W_n$, equipped with an arbitrary automorphism.
+Here, $\widetilde{\op{Jac}}{}_n^{\natural}$ is a certain scheme over $W_n$ whose sections are identified with rank--$1$ \'etale $W_n$-local systems on $X$ trivialized at $x_0$, with additional structure related to their deformations (see below).
+The left hand side means the derived category of coherent sheaves over $\widetilde{\op{Jac}}{}_n^{\natural}$ of finite Tor-dimension over $W_n$, equipped with an arbitrary automorphism.

 We call $\mathbb L_n$ the $p$-torsion Artin reciprocity \emph{functor}.
 It categorifies the association: